cybercongress/launch-kit/README.md

 In the first case, you just need a `.csv` file with addresses and native chain balances.
 The genesis-generator tool will parse distribution files and apply the quadratic function to this group.

 > Notice.
 The addresses should be converted into the your-network format.
-For details visit provided [converter].
+For details visit provided [converter](./cyber_address_converter/README.md).

 In the second case, you can calculate the balances as you want, and the genesis generator tool just inserts it in the right format.
 But you should carry about the distribution sum by yourself.
 This sum should compare with value at `cyber_distribution.json`.
 More technical details at the [genesis-generator-tool](./genesis-generator-tool/README.md).